-If you’re considering an enterprise resource planning system deployment, there’s a good chance you’ve heard your share of big promises made and horror stories delivered.
-On one hand, you understand that ERP implementation is inherently complex and demanding, so you know your work is cut out for you.
+If you’re considering an ERP implementation, there’s a good chance you’ve heard your share of big promises made and horror stories delivered.
+On one hand, you understand that ERP selection and implementation is inherently complex and demanding, so you know your work is cut out for you.
 On the other, you’re looking for an ERP vendor that can simplify the process and offer some assurances of success.
 You don’t want your operations disrupted or your people frustrated by a botched ERP implementation that over-promises and under-delivers.
 At abas USA, we aren’t here to make empty promises, but we are here to help.

 At abas, we’ve developed a deep ERP implementation process built on decades of experience working with thousands of companies in dozens of industries and countries around the globe.
 We’ve been there, been around the block more times than we can count, and done (and seen) it all.
 We know the potential risks and how to resolve them, because we’ve done it.
 Most of all, we have a strong dedication to empower our customers to achieve the operational excellence they’re looking for through an ERP project.
 Our implementation strategy is built around technology, people, and processes.
 We believe that people make up the heart of a business and, at its core, a good ERP setup will enable workers to function at their best in consistent and repeatable ways.

 We don’t focus on technology alone -- it should be a huge red flag if any ERP vendor talks about technology alone.
 At abas USA, we know from decades of experience that an effective change management process, which an ERP implementation is of course, involves a “change triangle” of tech, people, and processes.
 If all three are not the focus of any implementation, the three-legged stool can collapse.